OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 The storage for any quantity that is calculated over the entire mesh should be allocated as part of this object, in order to avoid repeatedly reallocated the array for every residual evaluation.
 In general, there should never be a need to allocate a vector longer than the number of degrees of freedom at a node (or a matrix similarly sized matrix) during a residual evaluation.
 If it seems like this is necessary, reconsider the structure of the code you are writing.
-There are significiant performance benefits to this rule because it reduces memory allocation.
+There are significant performance benefits to this rule because it reduces memory allocation.

 The static parameter `Tsol` is the datatype of the solution variables.